 CEO Sir Andrew Witty hears from patients visiting a hospital in Uganda.
-(Tom Whipps)
+(Tom Whipps) $\,$

 GSK is the Official Laboratory Services Provider for the London 2012 Olympic and Paralympic Games.
-Our outreach programme Scientists in Sport aims to inspire young people into science by demonstrating the role that science plays in The Games.
+Our outreach programme Scientists in Sport aims to inspire young people into science by demonstrating the role that science plays in the London 2012 Olympic and Paralympic Games.
 (David Tett)